xlate-dev/homebrew-xlate/README.md

 # xlate

-One command to translate your iOS project to multiple target locales!
+One command to translate your iOS project to multiple target locales; just run "xlate".

 To install use either: